 - Paranoids – Don’t accept face value for anything; offer their own version of clarity and truth

-First – I recommend you read her article because she not only lists a variety of traits but also what their behavior can and does do to the department/company culture.
+Step 1: I recommend you read her article because she not only lists a variety of traits but also what their behavior can and does do to the department/company culture.
 It is also fun because I’ll bet as you read, you will be able to immediately think of someone who fits those traits.
 Fore-warned is fore-armed. (caution – are you one of them?)

-Second – now that you can recognize those that are spreading their negative attitude around in their own unique manner, you can prepare for how to manage the relationship.
+Step 2: Now that you can recognize those that are spreading their negative attitude around in their own unique manner, you can prepare for how to manage the relationship.
 Reality says that once we’ve identified them it doesn’t mean that we can avoid them.
 For many of us, they are critical work peers or our boss and in fact, maybe a close family member.

-Third – identify those that you can minimize your interaction with.
+Step 3: Identify those that you can minimize your interaction with.
 If you can steer clear of them, begin to make a plan for doing just that.

-Last – create a plan to keep conversations and relationships on a positive plane.
+Step 4: Create a plan to keep conversations and relationships on a positive plane.
 Have you ever walked down the hallway and intentionally smiled and made eye contact with everyone you meet?
 What happens?
 Soon, even those with a sour look will begin smiling back.
 Positive attitudes are just as contagious as negative ones – so start spreading that positive spirit.

-In Wanda’s article she offers this advice:
+In Wanda’s article, she offers this advice:

-…although you might not change an emotional vampire, you can beat most of them simply by taking the time to think slowly and rationally about their behaviors and the situation.
-Keep your cool, avoid knee-jerk responses and keep your eye on your goals rather than what the emotional vampires want you to see.
+“…although you might not change an emotional vampire, you can beat most of them simply by taking the time to think slowly and rationally about their behaviors and the situation.
+Keep your cool, avoid knee-jerk responses and keep your eye on your goals rather than what the emotional vampires want you to see.”

 With this new insight, you may want to examine my latest book, the award-winning Accelerate Your Impact.